-The tallest freestanding structure in the Southern Hemisphere, in addition to being a telecommunications tower, is also open to the public to experience great heights.
+Sky Tower is the tallest freestanding structure in the Southern Hemisphere.
+In addition to being a telecommunications tower, is also open to the public to experience great heights.

-The upper portion of the tower is home to a cafe and the country’s only revolving restaurant ‘Orbit 360 Dining’.
+The upper portion of the Sky Tower is home to a cafe and the country’s only revolving restaurant ‘Orbit 360 Dining’.

 On Level 51 guests will find the main observation deck with panoramic views stretching out up to 80km in distance.

-Or if you want more of a thrill take on the sky jump, a bungee jump option from that same level.
+Or if you want more of a thrill take on the sky jump, a bungee jump option from that same level of the Sky Tower.

 2) Go Island Hopping

-As a harbour city, Auckland is home to some absolutely incredible islands to explore.
+As a harbour city, Auckland is home to some incredible islands to explore.

-One of the best things to do in Auckland is to go island hopping.
+One of the best things to do when you visit Auckland New Zealand is to go island hopping.

-From the main city centre, you have quick access to the Auckland ferry terminal to catch a ride over to a number of islands.
+From the main city center, you have quick access to the Auckland ferry terminal to catch a ride over to several islands.

-Some of these include Devonport, Tiritiri Matangi and Rangitoto which make for great day trips.
+Some of these include Devonport, Tiritiri Matangi and Rangitoto Island which make for great day trips in the Auckland region.